I Heart Shakey

-I Heart Shakey is a family comedy live action feature film.
-The story is about a widower, his 10-year-old daughter and their dog, Shakey.
-The family moves from the smaller city of Toledo, Ohio to the big city of Chicago.
+I Heart Shakey is a 2012 American family comedy film written and directed by Kevin Cooper.
+The story is about a widower, his 10-year-old daughter, and their dog, Shakey.
+The family moves from the smaller city of Toledo, Ohio, to the big city of Chicago.
 Upon arriving, they discover that they cannot keep their dog and must find him a new home.
 The film stars Steve Lemme, Steve Guttenberg, Beverly D'Angelo, and Alfonso Arau.